Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous solutions: Recurrence relations for the higher order corrections to the asymptotic boundary conditions of the generalized Sasaki-Nakamura equation

 There are two solutions to the characteristic equation: $\nu_{\pm} = 0$ or $\nu_{\pm} = P_{\pm, 0}$.
 We pick $\nu_{+} = \nu_{-} = 0$ as this gives the desired form for the series expansions and as a result we have both $\kappa_{+} = \kappa_{-} = 0$ (recall that $Q_{\pm, 1} = 0$).
 The expansion coefficients $a_{\pm, j}$ can be evaluated using the recurrence relation \cite{NIST:DLMF}

-where we further suppress the $\pm$ subscript (both the out-going and the in-going mode have the same form above for the recurrence relations), and we set $a_{0} = 1$.
+where we further suppress the $\pm$ subscript (both the out- and the ingoing mode have the same form above for the recurrence relations), and we set $a_{0} = 1$.
 As an example, the coefficient $a_{1}$ is given by $ a_{1} = Q_{2}/P_{0}$.
 Comparing Eq.~\eqref{eq:finfpm} with Eq.~\eqref{eq:finfpm_generalsoln}, we have